 May I send more letters than are required?
 And what is the maximum?

-Yes, Additional letters can be sent as long as if the letters are in support of your application.
-You may send additional letters, however, the letters must speak to your requirement of 4 recommendation letters.
+Yes, Additional letters can be sent as long as the letters are in support of your application.

-There is no upper limit for the individual letters, however with 8000+applicants, please choose carefully as our screeners will not necessarily read more than 4 since that is what we publish as recommended in lieu of single composite letter.
+In MSAR we indicate maximum of six letter, however with 8000+ applicants, please choose carefully as our screeners will not necessarily read more than four since that is what we publish as recommended in lieu of single composite letter.

 What should be included in a complete application?